notsukamto/GFIPhotoPicker/README.md

 ## TODO
 - Fix savedInstanceState to save the data in case the app is no longer in the memory when the user still wants to go back to the app.
-This also includes the behaviour when changing orientation.
 - Add tagged photos folder for Facebook.
 - Change Instagram WebView to CustomTab.
 - Add carousel view for folders.